-Serbia: Wind energy kwh price is too expensive for Serbia15.
-July 2015. / News Serbia Energy
+Serbia: Wind energy kwh price is too expensive for Serbia, News Serbia Energy

 In recent days, EPS has been able to buy electricity on the market at 36.15 euros per megawatt, whereas wind generators produce electricity at the price of 92 euros